SproutCSS/sproutcss/README.md

 ## SproutCSS 🌱

-Sprout is a tiny open source collection of CSS component blueprints.
+Sprout is a tiny collection of CSS component blueprints.

 View the components [here.](https://sproutcss-dejmedus-vercel.app)